Part two: the move to England

 The station, which did not broadcast in Dutch at this time, was not particularly welcomed in Holland and, as British listeners were complaining that RNI's signal was disappointing in the UK, the owners decided to move the ship closer.
 On Sunday 22nd March, after just a month on the air, they announced that the Mebo II was to travel to Britain.
 This proved to be another bad decision.

 click to hear audio Carl Mitchell on Sunday 22nd March, playing a record produced by one of his RNI colleagues, Mark Wesley.
 Sadly the 24 hour a day broadcast planned for the Easter weekend that Carl mentions, never took place.
-This is an edited version of a recording available to members from The Offshore Radio Archive (duration 4 minutes 14 seconds)
+This is an edited version of a recording made available by The Offshore Radio Archive (duration 4 minutes 14 seconds)

 At 7pm the next day the anchor was raised and, broadcasting as she went, the ship circled the rival Radio Veronica ship and set off for her new home.

-click to hear audio Alan West during the evening of Monday 23rd March 1970, as the Mebo II sails for Britain.
-The voice at the end of this clip belongs to Carl Mitchell.
-This is an edited version of a recording available to members from The Offshore Radio Archive (duration 2 minutes 41 seconds)
+click to hear audio Alan West during the evening of Monday 23rd March 1970, as the Mebo II raises her anchor and sails for Britain.
+The “special announcement” is from Carl Mitchell.
+This is an edited version of an FM recording shared by Harm Koenders on The Offshore Radio Club Forum (duration 3 minutes 40 seconds)

 Daily Telegraph headlines

 ‘The Daily Telegraph’ reports on the move to England.
-Click on the headlines above to see both articles.
+Click on the headlines above to see both these and other articles.

 The anchorage turned out to be six miles off the Clacton, Essex, coast and as soon as the Mebo II arrived a deluge of complaints flooded in.
 RNI's medium wave frequency, 1610 kHz, was used by lighthouses, lightships and coastguards and the station's signal was blotting out these essential transmissions.
 Because of the interference it was causing, RNI closed down medium wave broadcasts on Good Friday 27th March.
 A few days later station boss Edwin Bollier visited the headquarters of the Royal National Lifeboat Institute in London.
 He apologised for the inconvenience that his station had caused and offered a large donation to the fund.
 This was refused because of concerns that accepting it would contravene the Marine Offences Act.